 Digital twins are virtual representations of a process, product or service derived from sensor information.
 They create a bridge between the physical and digital worlds, making it possible to optimize operations, detect issues, test settings, simulate scenarios and predict performance.
 The concept has been in existence under different names for several decades now - and it is one of many building blocks in a digital transformation.

 Sign up for weekly updates on the latest trends, research and insight in tech, IoT and the supply chain.

-Interestingly, University of Michigan Professor Michael Grieves, Ph.D., first wrote about digital twins in a 2002 whitepaper.
-More than a decade later, several factors — including constant connectivity, the cloud, the Internet of Things (IoT), machine intelligence, Industry 4.0 and related competences — have converged, making it possible for companies of all sizes and in all kinds of industries to tap into the concept he originated.
+Interestingly, the University of Michigan Professor Michael Grieves, Ph.D., first wrote about digital twins in a 2002 whitepaper.
+More than a decade later, several factors — including constant connectivity, the cloud, the Internet of Things (IoT), machine intelligence, Industry 4.0 and related competencies — have converged, making it possible for companies of all sizes and in all kinds of industries to tap into the concept he originated.